groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.3 =
+* Moved is recaptcha enabled check to functions.php
+* fixed returning string instead of array when doing recaptcha check.
+* get_tags() will now return an empty array instead of false.

 = 0.9.2 =
 * Add option to remove ALL data from WP when uninstalling Groundhogg
 * Fixed gh_referer not being set when leadsource tracking